msucorey/jogger/docs/proposal.md

 - `HTML5 Canvas` for DOM manipulation and rendering,
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the webpack entry file, there will be several scripts involved in this project:

-`game.js`: The logic for this game will initially be combined in a single file.

-`index.html`: This will be the root element from which the game renders in the user's favorite browser.

-`style.css`: All styling will be contained here to decouple visual presentation.
+`game_view.js`: Stores a `Game` instance and a `canvas` context the game renders into.

+`game.js`: Master file synchronizing all other elements of a game instance.

+`jogger.js`: The element the player controls and navigates around obstacles.

+`moving_object.js`: The parent class for moving obstacles such as `Cars` and `Buses`.

+`static_object.js`: The parent class for static obstacles such as `Building`, `Construction`, and `Goodies`.

 ### Implementation Timeline